What Are the Common Causes of Shoulder Injuries?

 Causes of Shoulder Injuries

-Shoulder infections are a common condition which can cause serious discomfort and limited daily activities.
+Shoulder infections are a common condition that can cause severe discomfort and limited daily activities.
 One of the most hypermobile and complicated joints in the body, the shoulder is susceptible to different types of damage.
-Knowing the causes of shoulder injuries allows us to help prevent, intervene early and manage these conditions effectively.
+Knowing the causes of shoulder injuries allows us to help prevent, intervene early, and manage these conditions effectively.

 1. External Forces